HelpMe-Pls/99tech-challenges/README.md

 Then, in [refactored.tsx](./problem-2/refactored.tsx) is where you can find my proposal for refactoring it (with the "INFO" comments).

+> This one is actually **Problem 3** in your code challenge.
+So sorry that I messed up the order.

 ## Problem 3

 Here are the 3 main files of the solution.
 Have a look at the comments to see what's going on: